mph-/lcapy/doc/netlists.rst

 Component methods
 -----------------

-- `norton()` Create Norton oneport object viewed from nodes of the component.
+- `norton()` Creates Norton oneport object viewed from nodes of the component.

-- `thevenin()` Create Thevenin oneport object viewed from nodes of the component.
+- `thevenin()` Creates Thevenin oneport object viewed from nodes of the component.

-- `oneport()` Create Thevenin or Noton oneport object as appropriate when viewed from nodes of the component.
+- `oneport()` Creates Thevenin or Noton oneport object as appropriate when viewed from nodes of the component.

-- `transfer(cpt)` Create transfer function for the voltage across `cpt` divided by the voltage across the component.
+- `transfer(cpt)` Creates transfer function for the voltage across `cpt` divided by the voltage across the component.

-- `connected()` Return list of components connected to this component (i.e., components that share a node).
+- `connected()` Returns list of components connected to this component (i.e., components that share a node).

-- `is_connected(cpt)` Return True if connected to specified `cpt` (i.e., the components share a node).
+- `is_connected(cpt)` Returns True if connected to specified `cpt` (i.e., the components share a node).

-- `in_parallel()` Return set of names of components in parallel with the component.
+- `in_parallel()` Returns set of names of components in parallel with the component.

-- `in_series()` Return set of names of components in series with the component.
+- `in_series()` Returns set of names of components in series with the component.

+- `noisy(T='T')` Creates noisy model where resistors are replaced with a noiseless resistor and a noise voltage source.

+- `noisy_except(resistors, T='T')` Creates noisy model where all but the specified resistors are replaced with a noiseless resistance and a noise voltage source.

-- `open_circuit(cpt)` Apply open circuit in series with the component.
+- `open_circuit()` Applies open circuit in series with the component.
 The name of the open circuit component is returned.

-- `short_curcuit(cpt)` Apply short circuit across the component using a 0 V voltage source.
+- `short_circuit()` Applies short circuit across the component using a 0 V voltage source.
 The name of the voltage source is returned.

-- `noisy(T='T')` Create noisy model where resistors are replaced with a noiseless resistor and a noise voltage source.

-- `noisy_except(resistors, T='T')` Create noisy model where all but the specified resistors are replaced with a noiseless resistance and a noise voltage source.

 Nodes